 The Wharf development is open on the Southwest Waterfront and will be also hosting holiday events.
 Before the parade arrives at the Wharf, activities like s'mores, hot chocolate, and music kick off at 6 p.m., then boats arrive at 7 p.m. and a fireworks finale happens at 8 p.m.
 After the fireworks, stay and enjoy live music performances to ring in the holidays.

 Holiday Boat Parade Schedule:

-The Alexandria Waterfront is located behind the Torpedo Factory Art Center, which runs north along Union Street, between King and Cameron Streets.
-See a map of Alexandria.
-The closest Metro stop is King Street station, which is about 10 blocks to the east of the waterfront.
+The Alexandria Waterfront is located behind the Torpedo Factory Art Center, which runs north along Union Street, between King and Cameron streets.
+The closest metro stop is King Street station, which is about 10 blocks to the east of the waterfront.
 You can walk from there or take the free King Street Trolley.
 On-street parking and public parking lots are available within walking distance to the waterfront.
-Read more about parking in Old Town Alexandria.

 The Wharf Waterfront is located in Southwest Washington, D.C. along the Washington Channel, just south of the National Mall.
 The closest metro stations are Waterfront and L’Enfant Plaza.
 On-street parking and public parking lots are available within walking distance to the waterfront.
 Enjoy beverages from the Waterfront Beer and Wine Garden, or grab a bite at one of the many restaurants located along the Wharf, such as Shake Shack, Hank's Oyster Bar, or Milk Bar.